Glenfinnan Monument Visitor Guide

 Explore Loch Shiel: This picturesque, freshwater loch is an idyllic spot for kayaking, canoeing, or taking a guided boat tour.
 Loch Shiel Cruises offers tourists the opportunity to discover the loch’s diverse wildlife which includes golden and white-tailed eagles overhead, red deer on the hillsides, and otters on the shores.

-Hiking in Glenfinnan: There are numerous walking trails that offer dramatic views of the area and one of the most popular is the trail up to the Glenfinnan Viaduct where there’s a good chance you’ll see The Jacobite steam train thundering past.
+Hiking in Glenfinnan: Numerous walking trails offer dramatic views of the area and one of the most popular is the trail up to the Glenfinnan Viaduct where there’s a good chance you’ll see The Jacobite steam train thundering past.
 For a more challenging hike, the trail to the summit of Sgurr Ghiubhsachain will reward you with the best views of Loch Shiel.

 Visit St Mary and St Finnan Church: Nestled on a hill overlooking Loch Shiel, this quaint Catholic church is a peaceful sanctuary that’s renowned for its beautiful stained glass windows and simple, yet elegant architecture.
 The rear of the church offers a perfect place for quiet reflection while soaking up the awe-inspiring views of the surrounding landscape.